" Finasteride has been associated with various side effects including problems with ejaculation, erectile dysfunction and lack of libido."

-Over 15 years ago, I was prescribed with finasteride.
-Sadly, due to the side effects, I decided to stop taking finasteride just few months after.
+I was prescribed with finasteride more than 15 years ago.
+Due to the side effects, after a few months I decided to stop taking finasteride.
 What are the potential side effects of finasteride that may deter men from using it?
 Why finasteride can be effective against male pattern hair loss?
+What are the alternative hair loss treatment products to finasteride?

-Dihydrotestosterone is known to be the hormone which causes hair follicles to shrink and eventually stop growing hair in some men.
-It is still a mystery why in some men, the hair follicles are very sensitive to dihydrotestosterone.
-In men who suffer from male pattern hair loss, dihydrotestosterone affects the hair growth cycle.
-It shortens the hair-growing period and lengthens the hair-resting period until the hair follicles can no longer grow hair.
-The speed of this process varies individually.
-It is not uncommon for men to suffer from hair loss in their 20s.
+Dihydrotestosterone is the androgen hormone which in some men and women causes hair follicles to shrink gradually and eventually stop growing hair.
+It is still a mystery why for some people, their hair follicles are very sensitive to dihydrotestosterone.
+In men and women who suffer from androgenetic hair loss, dihydrotestosterone shortens the hair growing period and lengthens the hair resting period until the hair follicles can no longer grow hair.
+The speed of this process varies individually for yet unknown reasons.

 Finasteride Reduces Dihydrotestosterone Levels in Men

 Finasteride is known to reduce dihydrotestosterone levels by inhibiting the activity of 5-alpha reductase.
-It helps prevent the conversion of testosterone to dihydrotestosterone.
-As a 5-alpha reductase inhibitor, finasteride helps regulating the hair growth cycle, consequently, it helps reduce hair loss in men.
+It helps prevent the conversion of testosterone to dihydrotestosterone in our body.
+As a 5-alpha reductase inhibitor, finasteride helps regulate the hair growth cycle.
+It helps reduce hair loss in men.
+Women should not use finasteride as it can cause birth defects.

 Finasteride Causes Erectile Dysfunction, Ejaculatory Problems and Lack of Libido